Offer In Compromise – Doubt As to Liability

 We have had several Offers in Compromise accepted by the IRS during 2023.
 In one instance, the client came to us in 2021 after she had been making installment payments to the Service for several years.
 She had at least six (6) unfiled tax returns as well.
 We started work on her Collection Information Statement (CIS) while her tax return preparer completed all outstanding tax returns.

 It took several months before the returns posted to the Service’s computer; meanwhile, the client, who was self-employed, formed a limited liability company (LLC) so that her taxes would be reported and paid on Forms 941, Employer Quarterly Federal Tax Return.
 We continued to communicate with the Service, meeting specific deadlines to ensure our client was not subject to levy/enforcement action despite the fact the Service was operating under COVID procedures, and it was taking longer than usual to get paper tax returns processed by the Campus locations.
-One of our client’s tax returns took several months to get processed; this affected the filing of an Offer in
+One of our client’s tax returns took several months to get processed; this affected the filing of an Offer in Compromise, as ALL returns must be filed before an Offer will be considered by the Service.

 Eventually, we were able to submit all required Offer documents, including proof that our client was in filing compliance with her Forms 941/940 and making current Federal Tax Deposits.
 Her Offer was submitted in November of 2021, and it was subsequently reviewed and considered by a field Offer Specialist in November of 2022.